 FMPA is actively involved in planning and developing new renewable energy resources and demand side resource opportunities consistent with, and in consideration of the planning requirements of the State of Florida and the Public Utility Regulatory Policies Act (PURPA).
 Currently, the ARP purchases renewable energy from a cogeneration plant fueled by sugar bagasse, and utilizes landfill gas as a secondary fuel to supplement its coal fuel requirements.
 In December 2009, the ARP commissioned its first solar photovoltaic system, a jointly-owned 30 kW DC system located in Key West, FL.
 In addition, ARP-Participants are engaged in an ARP-sponsored energy conservation program.
+In March 2018, FMPA's ARP Executive Committee approved a 20-year power purchase agreement for a total of 58 MW-AC of solar energy as an ARP resource, which is estimated to achieve commercial operation by mid-2020.
+The ARP solar entitlement is anticipated to increase the proportion of ARP energy derived from renewable generation, which FMPA will include as additional information in future site plans as appropriate.

-A location map of the ARP Participants and FMPA's power resources as of December 31, 2016 is shown in Figure ES-1.
+A location map of the ARP Participants and FMPA's power resources as of December 31, 2017 is shown in Figure ES-1.